catherg/mybots/README.md

 #### Body and Brain Mutation:

-The Body mutates by by taking a random number of 0 or 1, and if the number turns out to be 1 then the body adds another completely randomized cube, that contains a sensor neuron, at a random axis and cube onto the body.
+The body mutates by by taking a random number of 0 or 1, and if the number turns out to be 1 then the body adds another completely randomized cube that contains a sensor neuron at a random axis onto the body.

 <img src="https://user-images.githubusercontent.com/116319364/224866129-f5f47402-1cab-439b-aa1c-d2110ef8786a.jpg" width="500" height="400">